Onyeka Nwelue: Writing and publishing

+Film and television

-His documentary House of Nwapa was shortlisted in the Best Documentary category at the 2017 Africa Movie Academy Awards.
+Nwelue's documentary House of Nwapa was shortlisted in the Best Documentary category at the 2017 Africa Movie Academy Awards.
 The next year, Nwelue adapted his novella Island of Happiness into an Igbo film, Agwaetiti Obiụtọ, which was shortlisted in the Best First Feature Film and Best Film in an African Language categories at the 2018 Africa Movie Academy Awards.

-His latest work titled The Nigerian Mafia: Mumbai is the first in a ten-book series set across ten countries.
-Some of his books includes The Hacienda of Jesus García of Pachuca and The Abyssinian Boy.

-Controversies
+He directed The Distant Light and documentaries on social themes including sex work (A Night with the Angels).

+He also hosts The Onyeka Nwelue Show, a talk show featuring African creatives.

+Teaching and scholarships

+Nwelue has been a Visiting Research Fellow at Ohio University, a Visiting Assistant Professor at Manipur University, and a Visiting Lecturer of African Studies at the University of Hong Kong.
+He previously served as Research Associate at the University of Johannesburg.
+Nwelue does not hold any academic qualifications as he dropped out of University of Nigeria, Nsukka before the completion of his Bachelor degree.

+James Currey Society

+In 2021, Nwelue established the James Currey Society, an organization promoting research and recognition of British publisher James Currey.
+The Society organizes lectures, fellowships and awards, including the James Currey Prize for African Literature, first awarded in 2021 to Ani Kayode Somtochukwu.

 Misrepresentation of academic position

 Nwelue was an Academic Visitor at the African Studies Centre at the University of Oxford from 2021 until 2023.
 During this span, he claimed to be a professor at both Oxford and the University of Cambridge, even using their logos to market a range of commercial events; he also falsely claimed to be a Research Associate at SOAS University of London.

 SOAS rejected Nwelue's claims outright, while both Oxford and Cambridge launched their respective investigations, upon which Nwelue's association was terminated for "persistent unacceptable breaches of its terms".
 It was clarified by both the universities that Academic Visitorship was not even a form of employment — neither the university remunerated Nwelue nor he had any responsibilities to the university.
 Journalists note that he was charged with £9000 by Cambridge for holding the position.

-Nwelue has apologized for his conduct and implored to be forgiven, but has also appealed his termination before Irene Tracey, Vice-Chancellor of the University of Oxford.